gogs/docs/en-US/features/authentication.md

 - Skip TLS Verify
   - Disable TLS verify on authentication.

-- This authentication is activate
+- This authentication is activated
   - Enable or disable this auth method.

 ### FreeIPA